cdata/z8lua/README.md

    of this software; for a more complete PICO-8 implementation, see the [zepto8 emulator](https://github.com/samhocevar/zepto8) which is based on z8lua.
 The only exceptions are the `@`, `%` and `$` operators (see next section).
- - the `^` (power) operator and the `atan2` function are implemented using floating point, which is inelegant and a potential performance issue, but which also means the results are not bit-by-bit equivalent to the original PICO-8.
+ - the `^` (power) operator is implemented using floating point, which is inelegant and a potential performance issue, and which also means the results are not bit-by-bit equivalent to the original PICO-8.

 ## API extensions